The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: Introduction

 \end{theorem} At this point, we can sieve out the non-primitive characters and obtain an asymptotic formula for the sum running over square-free integers: \begin{theorem} Assume GRH and let $\epsilon<\re(r)<1/4$.
 Then

 \end{theorem} As opposed to Theorems \ref{Theorem for all characters} and \ref{Theorem for log derivatives}, but similarly as Theorem \ref{Theorem for fundamental discriminants}, we now only have primitive characters, so we can compare the result with the prediction.
-This is done in Appendix B, where we show that the theorem agrees with the recipe prediction.
-However, the computations leading to Theorem \ref{Theorem for log derivatives for squarefree moduli} are different from those in the heuristic.
+This is done in Appendix B, where we show that the main terms in Theorem \ref{Theorem for log derivatives for squarefree moduli} agree with those coming from the recipe.
+However, in this case, the computations leading to Theorem \ref{Theorem for log derivatives for squarefree moduli} are different from those in the heuristic.

+As an application of our results, we compute the one-level density in our family of quadratic Dirichlet characters.
+For an even Schwartz function $h(x)$ whose Fourier transform $\hat h $ is supported in $[-a,a]$ for some $a>0,$ the one-level density is defined by where $\gamma_n$ runs over the imaginary parts of the non-trivial zeros of $L(s,\chi_n)$, and

+By the conjectures of Katz and Sarnak \cite{KaSa1}, \cite{KaSa2}, where the kernel of the integral governs the distribution of eigenvalues close to 1 in a symplectic ensemble of random matrices.
+This has been proved for $a<1$ and for $a<2$ under GRH by Özlük and Snyder \cite{OzSn}, and increasing the support further is a notoriously difficult problem.
+The ratios conjecture \eqref{ratios conjecture} implies that the above asymptotic holds for arbitrarily large $a$, and it allows us to compute all lower order terms up to square-root error.
+In \cite{Mil1}, Miller showed unconditionally that for limited $a$, the ratios conjecture prediction agrees with reality, including lower order terms.
+See also \cite{Mil2}, \cite{MiMo}, \cite{GJM+}, \cite{HMM} for similar results in other families, \cite{BFK1} for related work over function fields, or \cite{DHJ}, where the ratios conjecture is applied to compute the one-level density in two families of elliptic curves.

+On the other hand, Fiorilli and Miller \cite{FiMi} computed the one-level density in the family of all Dirichlet characters modulo $q$, including lower order terms beyond square-root.
+They discovered a term not predicted by the ratios conjecture, concluding that the conjectured error is essentially best possible.

+As a consequence of Theorem \ref{Theorem for log derivatives for squarefree moduli}, we compute the one-level density provided $a<2$, thus recovering the results of Özlük and Snyder, including lower order terms with a power-saving error. \begin{cor} Assume GRH and let $h$ be as above.
+Then

+This implies that if $a<2$, \end{cor} The proof is given in Section \ref{Section one-level density}, where we also explain that any improvement of the error term in Theorem \ref{Theorem for log derivatives for squarefree moduli}, which is directly related to a meromorphic continuation of certain triple Dirichlet series, would allow us to increase the support.

 Our strategy to prove Theorems \ref{Theorem for fundamental discriminants} and \ref{Theorem for all characters} is to rewrite the sums as integrals using Mellin inversion (a smooth version of Perron's formula), and then investigate the analytic properties of the relevant triple Dirichlet series.
 We show that they have two poles, whose residues give rise to the two main terms.
 The error then depends on how far our triple Dirichlet series can be meromorphically extended, which in turn depends on whether they satisfy certain functional equations.